mondoohq/docs/docs/mql/resources/vcd-pack/README.md

 description: The VMware Cloud Director resource pack lets you use MQL to query and assess the security of your VMware Cloud Director configuration.
 ---

-# Mondoo VMware Cloud Director Resource Pack Reference
+# VMware Cloud Director MQL Resource Pack Reference

 The VMware Cloud Director resource pack lets you use MQL to query and assess the security of your VMware Cloud Director configuration.